LF:aVLMT032 Tutorial in Basic Med.l Term 2 - Course Information

 PhDr.
 Jana Vyorálková (assistant)

-Language Centre, Faculty of Medicine Division - Language Centre
+Language Centre, Faculty of Medicine Division - Faculty Branches of University Departments - Faculty of Medicine

-Supplier department: Language Centre, Faculty of Medicine Division - Language Centre
+Supplier department: Language Centre, Faculty of Medicine Division - Faculty Branches of University Departments - Faculty of Medicine

-- The course is meant for students who have not passed Basic Medical Terminology I and II in previous semesters and for those who feel in need of any help in studying Latin.
+- The course is designed for students who have not passed Basic Medical Terminology I and II in previous semesters and for those who feel the need to practice Latin Terminology in more detail and slower pace.

 - Course Enrolment Limitations